noamashevich/axonius-test-airbnb/README.md

+Please run: pytest -s --headed --browser=chromium   | on the terminal

 🧠 How It Works:

+Test 1: Full Reservation Flow
 Open Airbnb homepage.

 Enter location, dates, guests.

 Validate that the URL matches the parameters.

-Capture API call StaysSearch.
+Capture backend API call (StaysSearch).

-Parse backend API and find the highest-rated apartment.
+Parse API and find the highest-rated apartment.

-Open that apartment's listing (even without clicking).
+Open the apartment's listing directly.

-Close annoying popups if needed.
+Handle and close popups if needed.

-Scroll smoothly down to reservation section.
+Scroll to the reservation box.

-Extract details like price, guests, dates.
+Extract reservation details like price, guests, dates.

 Click "Reserve" and validate reservation consistency.

+Test 2: Search and Analyze
+Search apartments based on location, dates, guests.

+Validate the search URL reflects the criteria.

+Capture backend StaysSearch API call.

+Find and log:

+The cheapest apartment

+The highest-rated apartment

+Ensure results exist and are valid.

 📋 Example Output
 bash